The Bankrate promise

 Before you decide if the Bank of America® Unlimited Cash Rewards credit card is worth signing up for, it’s crucial to understand its rewards rate, fees and advantages.
 With that in mind, you should know that the Unlimited Cash Rewards card offers users a flat 1.5 percent cash back on all purchases, and that new customers can earn a $200 online cash bonus after spending at least $1,000 on purchases within 90 days of account opening.

 Another feature worth highlighting is its introductory zero-interest offer.
-When new cardholders apply, they can enjoy a 0 percent intro APR for 18 billing cycles on both purchases and balance transfers made within the first 60 days of opening an account (followed by a variable APR of 18.24 percent to 28.24 percent).
+When new cardholders apply, they can enjoy a 0 percent intro APR for 15 billing cycles on balance transfers made within the first 60 days of opening an account as well as on purchases (followed by a variable APR of 18.24 percent to 28.24 percent).

-Add in the fact that there’s no annual fee, and it’s easy to see why the Unlimited Cash Rewards card is worth checking out.
+Add in that there’s no annual fee, and it’s easy to see why the Unlimited Cash Rewards card is worth checking out.